Fusion1013/AvasarVault/Building Avasar/Major Locations/Elisus/Saxum Sovereignty/People/Master Orryn Tempest.md

 description: Served the Saxum Triumvirate for 31 years before stepping down to focus on personal research.
 ---
 ## Overview
-Served the Saxum Triumvirate for 31 years before stepping down to focus on personal research.
+Served [[The Saxum Triumvirate]] for 31 years before stepping down to focus on personal research.
 ## Appearance